It’s easy to think that the most expensive WordPress hosting provider will give you:

 Test 3: Load Impact

 Pantheon did a great job here, stealing the show.
-There were 4 other contenders that also performed extremely well.
+Four other contenders also performed extremely well.

 - Pantheon (4ms)